rikhuijzer/ShowLint/index.md

 # ShowLint

 Linters have obvious benefits but, like any tool, can be hard to use.
-Not all users have the time to install and update a linter and inspect its output.
+Not all users have the time to install and update a linter, and inspect its output.
 Also, some linters show many false-positives and cause the code to be littered with ignore <X> comments, and any suggestion by the linter is only interesting once.
 After a decision is made on applying the suggestion, the suggestion should not come back.